rng-guy/NFSMWBartender/README.md

 &nbsp;

+## 3.1 - What should I know about configuration parsing?

+Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you to specify a `default` value (see their comments).
+Bartender parses these groups in three steps:
+1. Bartender sets this `default` to the game's vanilla value(s) if you omit it,
+2. Bartender sets all free-roam Heat levels (format: `heatXY`) you omit to this `default`, and
+3. Bartender sets all race Heat levels (format: `raceXY`) you omit to their free-roam values.

+&nbsp;

+Bartender treats all **invalid values** you specify in its configuration files as omitted instead.
+A value is invalid if, for example, you specify a decimal where Bartender expects a whole number.
+Negative numbers are never invalid: Bartender sets them to 0 instead when it parses a file.

+&nbsp;

+&nbsp;

-## 3.1 - What should I know about the "Basic" feature set?
+## 3.2 - What should I know about the "Basic" feature set?

 Regarding the "Basic" feature set **in general**: